 - Take note of where heavy furniture on any higher floors above your head.
 A heavy refrigerator, piece of furniture, or piano that is positioned on the floor above you could fall through a weakened floor and hurt or crush you.

 - Contrary to what you may have heard, the southwest corner is not the safest place to seek shelter.
 Previous theories stated debris only flew to the northeast side but debris from a tornado can blow in any direction.
-(This is how you can design a tornado safe room.)
+Here are the emergency items to always have in your house.

 How to survive a tornado in a mobile homeiStock/sshepard